Globx/Globx/README.md

 [QMK nullbits SCRAMBLE 3key](https://github.com/Globx/qmk_firmware/tree/master/keyboards/nullbitsco/scramble/keymaps/3key)

 [nullbits SyncData for Nibble65 + Tidbit + TRRS](https://github.com/Globx/qmk_firmware/tree/master/keyboards/nullbitsco)
-This project adds support for syncind RGB mode, enabled, HSV and volume from the Tidbit to the Nibble.
+This project adds support for syncing RGB mode, enabled, HSV and volume from the Tidbit to the Nibble.
 Changes in Common remote_kb.h and .c, as well as using oled2 keymaps for both Nibble 65 and Tidbit.

 <!---
 Globx/Globx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.